salesforce/pomgen/docs/mdfiles.md

 Given a current version of `20230605.1`, the `calver` incrementing strategy would produce `<todaydate>.1` (or `<todaydate>.2` if the current version is already `<todaydate>.1`).

 #### Optional Attributes

+##### maven_artifact.target_name

+The name of the bazel target that builds the jar artifact pomgen will be processing.
+Defaults to the [default target](https://bazel.build/concepts/labels) of the bazel package (aka the target that has the same name as the directory the BUILD file, that defines the target, lives in).

 ##### maven_artifact.change_detection